 How Yamaha’s CDI WORKS?

-(Thanks to Mike and Gottfried who provide a “naked” CDI)
+(Thanks to Mike and Gottfried who provide me with a “naked” CDI)

 In the cover of alternator are two pickup coil exciting by two magnets fixed to the flywheel.